Our Gospel message comes to us today from the 1st chapter of John, beginning with the 1st verse.

 relationship with Jesus Christ

 Scripture taken from the New Revised Standard Version (NRSV)® Bible, copyright © 1989 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
-Sermon contributed by Rev. Christopher Martin.
+Sermon contributed by Rev. Don Schultz.